 One good question to ask is “Did we take a step in the right direction to solve?”
 If you remind them of the pain point it ends up looking like we did take a step in the right direction to help you grow your revenue in 2018

 “is there one direction that we can just cross off the board right now?”

-You always want to give your client the time that they need to digest what you just presented so don’t expect feedback and don’t expect creative direction we talked about that at the beginning, but it is key to not expect creative direction.
+You always want to give your client the time they need to digest what you just presented so don’t expect feedback and don’t expect creative direction, we talked about that at the beginning, but it is key not to expect creative direction.

 The last step is to set timelines and expectations you never want to leave a meeting without the next steps and expectations, it’s crucial I’m sure you guys have all seen this where you give a client something to get feedback on and then they just go away and they kind of ghost!.

-You always want to set the due date for feedback whether that’s a meeting or an email then it’s thanks and they’re going to give you hugs hopefully there are tears streaming down their face because you just knocked the project out of the park.
+If you always want to set a due date for feedback, whether that’s a meeting or an email, then it’s thanks and they’re going to give you hugs, hopefully there are tears streaming down their faces because you just knocked the project out of the park.
 That is!…

-Studio quality stock for a fraction of the cost with story blocks download all of the stock video images and audio to your heart’s desire from their member library including HD footage after effects templates, stock photography motion backgrounds and more.
+Studio quality stock for a fraction of the cost, with story blocks downloading all of the stock video images and audio to your heart’s desire from their member library, including HD footage after effects templates, stock photography, motion backgrounds and more.

-Plus get exclusive discounts on millions of additional marketplace clips where you save forty percent and the original artist take home one hundred percent of the sale price.
+Plus, get exclusive discounts on millions of additional marketplace clips where you save forty percent and the original artist takes home one hundred percent of the sale price.

-All of the content is royalty free so you can use it for both commercial and personal projects new clips, video, audio, are all added regularly so there’s always something fresh to download.
+All of the content is royalty-free so you can use it for both commercial and personal projects, new clips, video, and audio are all added regularly so there’s always something fresh to download.